 Snowboarding vs skiing.
 Two titans of the snow-sports industry.
-It’s a battle as old as time.
-So let’s settle this argument once and for all!
-Which one is better?
-Snowboarding or skiing?
+A battle as old as time!

-Skiing might be easier to learn, but snowboarding is easier to master.
+Skiing is easier to learn, but snowboarding is easier to master.
 Beginners may therefore prefer to take up skiing initially.
-Skiing is also faster than snowboarding, so it might be a better option for speed lovers.
-On the other hand, snowboarding enables freestyle tricks at a much earlier stage.
+Skiing is also faster than snowboarding, which will appeal to speed lovers.
+Conversely, snowboarding enables freestyle tricks at a much earlier stage.

 Whilst I clearly have my own opinions, this article is about finding which discipline is best for you.
 So stay with me!